1109akshatverma/Fabric-Analytics-in-aday/English/Labs/Lab-07.md

 Here are a few more resources that will help you with your next steps with Microsoft Fabric.

-- See blog to read the full\u00A0[Microsoft Fabric GA announcement](https://aka.ms/Fabric-Hero-Blog-Ignite23)
+- See blog to read the full[Microsoft Fabric GA announcement](https://aka.ms/Fabric-Hero-Blog-Ignite23)

 - Explore Fabric through the [Guided Tour](https://aka.ms/Fabric-GuidedTour)